The Major in Information Systems

 Double Counting of Courses

 "Double Counting" refers to instances when a course taken to fulfill one requirement counts simultaneously toward a requirement in another major or minor program.
 Double Counting is permitted in the Dietrich College on a very limited basis.
-Information Systems students may double count no more than two courses towards an additional major and one towards a minor.
+Information Systems students may double count no more than two courses towards an additional major/minor.
 There is no restriction on double counting for courses satisfying the Dietrich College General Education requirements and IS Prerequisite courses.
 Students must also adhere to any policy restrictions on double counting enforced by the academic department of the student's additional major or minor.

 Course Repeats